Solar panel: Technology

 Most solar modules are currently produced from crystalline silicon (c-Si) solar cells made of polycrystalline or monocrystalline silicon.
 In 2021, crystalline silicon accounted for 95% of worldwide PV production, while the rest of the overall market is made up of thin-film technologies using cadmium telluride (CdTe), copper indium gallium selenide and amorphous silicon (a-Si).

+Bifacial cells produce energy on both sides which increases the total output of the module, this boost depends on the reflectivity of the surroundings and benefits from raised constructions since more light can reach the rear side.
+The gain is situational, the rear side benefits more from high-albedo surroundings such as snow, raised constructions and overcast weather but the gains might be minimal when the panels are installed directly on a surface with little clearance making it not cost-effective in those cases.
+The price of bifacial cells has dropped enough to be close to monofacial technologies, because of this as of 2024, bifacial panels are the leading choice for utility-scale PV installations.

 Emerging, third-generation solar technologies use advanced thin-film cells.
 They produce a relatively high-efficiency conversion for a lower cost compared with other solar technologies.
 Also, high-cost, high-efficiency, and close-packed rectangular multi-junction solar cells are usually used in solar panels on spacecraft, as they offer the highest ratio of generated power per kilogram lifted into space.
 Multi-junction cells are compound semiconductors and made of gallium arsenide and other semiconductor materials.
 Another emerging PV technology using multi-junction cells is concentrator photovoltaics.

 Concentrator

 Some special solar PV modules include concentrators in which light is focused by lenses or mirrors onto smaller cells.
 This enables the cost-effective use of highly efficient, but expensive cells (such as gallium arsenide) with the trade-off of using a higher solar exposure area.
 Concentrating the sunlight can also raise the efficiency to around 45%.